Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exotic Turkish Dog Breeds

-While Turkey may not have as many native dog breeds as the British Isles, their unique and fearsome breeds are among the most unchanged throughout domesticated history.
-Each breed is deeply loyal and protective of their families.
+While Turkey may not have as many native dog breeds as the British Isles, its unique and fearsome breeds are among the most unchanged throughout domesticated history.
+Each dog is deeply loyal and protective of their families.
 It’s easy to see through these Turkish exotic breeds how the title of “man’s best friend” came to be.

 Featured Image Credit: sefa yamak, Shutterstock